 With the novelty of the main character having a sharpened hook where his arm once was, ROLLING THUNDER has its fair share of violence, but it’s actually pretty restrained, with the explosive brutality spread out and bursting within key scenes, adding to the momentum that builds up to its Peckinpah-worthy climax.
 But it can be described as a thinking man’s revenge picture (with one foot in the grindhouse) and is quintessential 1970s cult cinema.
 Leisurely paced but with plenty of meat and potatoes within, kudos should not only go to the cast and screenwriters Schrader and Heywood Gould, but also director John Flynn (THE OUTFIT) and editor Frank P. Keller, who juxtaposes black and white footage of Rane being tortured in prison camp with his isolation and torment at home, making for a remarkable effect.
 Barry De Vorzon (who had already composed two AIP drive-in flicks: DILLINGER and BOBBIE JO AND THE OUTLAW) provides the appropriately harrowing score.
 Strong acting support comes from familiar actors Dabney Coleman (TOOTSIE) as an army psychiatrist, Paul A. Partain (Franklin from the original TEXAS CHAINSAW MASSACRE) and Lawrason Driscoll (GRAY LADY DOWN) as the law officer who won over Rane’s wife and also has sights on avenging her death.

 As mentioned, MGM had released ROLLING THUNDER on DVD as part of its MOD (manufactured on demand) “Limited Edition Collection” collection in 2011 and in 2012, it was released on both DVD and Blu-ray in the United Kingdom.
 MGM’s HD master looks fantastic as presented on Shout!
 Factory’s new Blu-ray release, which is 1080p High Definition in the film’s original 1.85:1 aspect ratio (with anamorphic enhancement).
 With a significant amount of low-lit cinematography as responsible, there is some grain present in a few scenes, but most of the show looks excellent, especially when compared to the dark and murky old VHS and laserdisc transfers, and even the previous MOD DVD which this looks significantly better than.
-Colors are vivid, and daytime and outdoor scenes now have new life, with detail being sharp throughout.
+Colors are vivid, and daytime and outdoor scenes now have new life, with detail being sharp throughout (by jason charap).
 The English DTD-HD Master Mono audio is clear and distinct throughout, and optional English SDH subtitles are included.

 Shout!
 Factory has produced an excellent new featurette, “The Making of Rolling Thunder” (21:49), which covers a lot of ground in the time allotted, and it features interviews with stars Devane (who describes the film as a “Hollywood revenge picture”) and Jones, screenwriters Schrader and Gould (who did a number of re-writes on Schrader's original script and was called on to the set) and stunt coordinator Billy Burton.
 The participants give their personal views on the film, it's fine director and its characters, and Devane and Jones praise each other’s performances.
 Burton addresses the climax and its bloody bullet effects, a scene done without real stuntman on hand, and Schrader mentions how the tone of his original script (written several years before its production year) was changed.
 Also, Gould mentions a deleted scene featuring a far more graphic hand mutilation which was removed when it didn’t sit well at an early screening (it would be great if that could be dug up!).
 The original theatrical trailer and TV spot are included (both are narrated by Ernie “Ghoulardi” Anderson, who did the voiceover on a number of trailers for AIP in the mid 1970s), as well as four different radio spots and a still gallery.
 (George R. Reis)